Tempest20/Bounceer-PongClone/README.md

-# Pong-Solar2D
+# Bounceer
-Pong Clone written in Lua for the Solar2D engine
+Pong clone written in Lua for the Solar2D engine